Conference recordings are created by the bridge which saves them to a Conference Manager server

 Most of ExecuCall's traffic is delivered as traditional telephony and terminated on one of ExecuCall's switches in one of their UK data centres.
 These switches also act as media gateways, converting between standard telephony protocols (C7 and ISDN) and VOIP (SIP G.711), which ExecuCall uses internally.
 ExecuCall's switches and media gateways are not accessible from the internet and can only be accessed by staff who have access to the relevant VPN and an appropriate username and password.
 Traditional telephony networks are generally considered to be secure as is the PSTN.
 There is no opportunity for eavesdropping or intercept of the interconnect between ExecuCall and the provider.

-•ExecuCall are a UK telecommunications company and are regulated by Ofcom
+•ExecuCall are a UK telecommunications company and are registered with and regulated by Ofcom

 •ExecuCall own their own UK number ranges